willbush/blog/content/blog/impermanence.md

 q
 ```

-Here are the commands with repl output:
+Here are the same commands with repl output:

 ```sh
 $ sudo parted /dev/vda